turingschool/launch-curriculum/module6/lessons/Week1/ToolsForAfterAnInterview.md

 ### What is a Soft Landing?

+Any time we engage in a vulnerable activity, there is the chance we may experience a [vulnerability hangover](https://www.happiness.com/magazine/personal-growth/vulnerability-hangover/) - that feeling of doubt in our past activities or actions.
+When unanticipated, these feelings can be a harsh and abrubt outcome of activities like interviewing.
+We can plan for the aftermath of vulnerability by creating a 'soft landing'.

 What is a soft landing, you ask?
 The concept comes from [this](https://www.vickipavitt.com/blog/vulnerability-hangover) blog post titled **Nursing a Vulnerability Hangover**.

 Read through the blog post and then reflect on the following questions: